dtrinf/dtrinf-zmk-config/README.md

-//Create a readme file for the ZMK personal firmware repository for Sofle keyboard
 # ZMK Personal Firmware for Sofle Keyboard

 This repository contains my personal firmware for the Sofle keyboard, built using [ZMK firmware](https://github.com/zmkfirmware/zmk/).